 Key Takeaways

-• Rest and recover gradually: Prioritize both physical and mental rest.
+- Rest and recover gradually: Prioritize both physical and mental rest in the early days.
 Gradually increase your activity level as symptoms subside, and consult your doctor before resuming demanding activities.

 What is a Concussion?

-A concussion is a mild traumatic brain injury (TBI).
+A concussion is a mild traumatic brain injury (mTBI).
 It happens when your brain gets jolted or shaken inside your skull.
-This often results from a blow to the head, or sometimes from a violent shaking of the upper body.
+This often results from a direct blow to the head, or sometimes from an indirect blow to the upper body causing an impulsive force to be transmitted to your brain.
 This jostling disrupts normal brain function, leading to a range of symptoms.
 While the effects are usually temporary, they can be significant, impacting everything from your ability to concentrate to your physical coordination.
-For more information on how concussions affect the brain, check out our section on How Concussions Affect Your Brain (add the proper anchor link when the section is complete).
+For more information on how concussions affect the brain, check out our section on How Concussions Affect Your Brain.
 You can also find helpful information on what to do after a concussion in our article, What should I do after a concussion (early steps and strategies).

 Concussions typically occur from direct impacts to the head.
-However, they can also happen from violent shaking of the head and upper body, even without a direct blow.
-It’s important to understand that even a seemingly minor hit can cause a concussion if it’s forceful enough to move the brain within the skull.
-For more details on the mechanics of concussions and how they affect memory, read our article Can’t Remember Yesterday?
-Decoding Memory Problems After a Concussion.
+However, they can also happen from violent shaking of the head and upper body, such as with a collision with another player on the sports field, even without a direct blow.
+It’s important to understand that even a seemingly minor hit can be enough to cause concussion symptoms in some individuals.

 The good news is that most people recover fully from a concussion.
 However, the recovery time varies from person to person.
 Understanding what a concussion is is the first step toward effective management and prevention.
 We encourage you to explore personal stories of concussion recovery, like My Concussion Recovery: From a Devastating Fall to a Triumphant Return, to see how others have navigated this experience.
 For a quick overview of concussion recovery, listen to our introductory audio guide.
 You can also learn more about conquering memory problems after a head injury in our comprehensive guide.